Blog

 The inevitable prominence of AI raises existential questions about the future of research careers.
 Will intelligent machines displace human insight professionals?

-Rather than being replaced by AI, researchers and insights professionals are fast adding “prompt engineering” to their toolkits, using AI as “co-pilots” to marry both human and machine intelligence.
-As specialists, we are becoming more adept at asking the right questions from our AI tools and interpreting technology-driven outputs through a nuanced human lens.
-The unity of people and machines will require researchers to upskill in areas like data science, analytics, and storytelling where AI cannot deliver contextual, engaging translation.
-The fundamental human skills of critical thinking, creativity and empathy will be increasingly harnessed in the career of the future researcher to turn automated analysis into relevant recommendations.
+Rather than being replaced by AI, researchers and insight professionals are quickly adding ‘prompt engineering’ to their toolkits, using AI as co-pilots to marry human and machine intelligence.
+As specialists, we are becoming more adept at asking the right questions of our AI tools and interpreting technology-driven outputs through a nuanced human lens.
+This shift will require researchers to upskill in areas like data science, analytics, and storytelling, where AI cannot deliver contextual, engaging translation.

 “We fundamentally believe our sector is a people business,” confirms Caroline.
 “We source information from people, we sell information to people.
 We are about reflecting the truly diverse world that we have the accountability and the privilege to serve.”